Barney Miller: Reprieve

 Danny Arnold had planned to end production of Barney Miller in May 1981, and his decision came as a shocking surprise to the cast and crew.
 "I never saw so many white faces in one place in my life," said Arnold's spokesman Bob Garon.
 "There were tears in everyone's eyes, including Hal [Linden's]."
 Garon explained that Arnold could not find a suitable replacement for departing writer-producer Tony Sheehan, and that Arnold didn't want the show repeating storylines.
 Linden confirms Arnold's position: "In the next-to-last season, we were having script problems.
 Every year we lost writers because they left to do their own shows."
 Arnold, facing "intense pressure from ABC" to reconsider his decision, finally agreed to continue the series.
-It ran for one more year before he made good his resolution to end the series.
+It ran for one more year before he made good on his resolution to end the series.
 The show was not canceled; the network was reluctant to see the highly rated show leave the air.

 Reception by police

 Barney Miller retains a devoted following among real-life police officers, who appreciate the show's emphasis on dialog and believably quirky characters, and its low-key portrayal of cops going about their jobs.
 In a 2005 op-ed for the New York Times, New York police detective Lucas Miller wrote:

 Real cops are not usually fans of cop shows. [...]
 Many police officers maintain that the most realistic police show in the history of television was the sitcom Barney Miller, [...]
 The action was mostly off screen, the squad room the only set, and the guys were a motley bunch of character actors who were in no danger of being picked for the N.Y.P.D. pin-up calendar.
-But they worked hard, made jokes, got hurt and answered to their straight-man commander.
-For real detectives, most of the action does happen off screen, and we spend a lot of time back in the squad room writing reports about it.
+They worked hard, made jokes, got hurt and answered to their straight-man commander.
+For real detectives, most of the action happens off screen, and we spend a lot of time back in the squad room writing reports about it.
 Like Barney Miller's squad, we crack jokes at one another, at the cases that come in, and at the crazy suspect locked in the holding cell six feet from the new guy's desk.
 Life really is more like Barney Miller than NYPD Blue, but our jokes aren't nearly as funny.

 Similarly, during his appearance on Jon Favreau's Independent Film Channel talk show Dinner for Five, Dennis Farina, who worked as a Chicago police officer before turning to acting, called Barney Miller the most realistic cop show ever seen on television.